|

 Standards are IF, VVS, VS, SI or I in clarity.
 Whatever minute

-inclusions there may be make every diamond unique.
+inclusions there may be makes each diamond unique.
 These are

-nature's fingerprints and in most cases do not mar the diamond's
+nature's fingerprints and in most cases usually do not mar the diamond's

 beauty nor endanger its durability.
 Without high magnification,